tchiotludo/akhq/README.md

 ### Development Server

-A docker-compose is provide to start a development environnement.
+A docker-compose is provided to start a development environnement.
 Just install docker & docker-compose, clone the repository and issue a simple `docker-compose -f docker-compose-dev.yml up` to start a dev server.
 Dev server is a java server & webpack-dev-server with live reload.